About Surface Treatment Programs (Measure A and State and Federal Funded Contracts)

 Prima facie speeds may not be enforced by radar or any other electronic device that measures the speed of moving objects unless the speed limit has been justified by an engineering and traffic survey within the last seven years.
 The time provision for an engineering and traffic survey may be extended to ten years if no significant changes in roadway or traffic conditions have occurred, including changes in adjoining property or land use, roadway width, or traffic volume as determined by a registered engineer.
 A speed trap shall not apply to local streets, roads or school zones.
 A local street or road is defined by the latest functional usage and federal-aid system maps submitted to the Federal Highway Administration.

-Will traffic signals help reduce the number of accidents at intersections?
+About Traffic Signals: Will traffic signals help reduce the number of accidents at intersections?

 Properly placed and warranted signals can improve the overall flow of traffic, but they do not always prevent accidents.
 Very often, accidents of certain types increase after traffic signals are installed.